Portland OR, Vancouver WA

 Brown Recluse Poison

-The venom of a Brown Recluse is very toxic, even more so than rattle snake venom.
+The venom of a this spider is very toxic, even more so than rattle snake venom.
 Don’t let that scare you into living in a bubble though, the amount of venom that is introduced into our blood stream after a bite is minimal.
-Take a look at our symptoms page to see what a Brown Recluse bite is really like.
+Take a look at our symptoms page to see what a Brown Recluses bite is really like.

 To learn more about the symptoms associated with a Brown Recluse Spider bite, click here.